cms-opendata-workshop/workshop-lesson-trigger/README.md

 ## Maintainer(s)

 Current maintainers of this lesson are

-* FIXME
-* FIXME
-* FIXME
+* Edgar Carrera

 ## Authors